 Lamborghini has just introduced a rear-wheel-drive Huracán but a new, more hardcore version is just around the corner.

-We have the first spy shots of what's likely to be a Huracán Superleggera (earlier shots showed a test mule).
+We have new spy shots of what's likely to be a Huracán Superleggera (earlier shots showed a test mule).

-If you look closely, you'll notice the extra aero around the front bumper, the massive rear wing, and an exhaust system similar to the one on the Huracán LP 620-2 Super Trofeo race car.
+If you look closely, you'll notice the extra aero around the front bumper, the massive rear wing, and an exhaust system that's more like the one on the Huracán LP 620-2 Super Trofeo race car.

 One of our most cherished cars of the modern era is the Gallardo Superleggera, and this Huracán Superleggera is the successor to that model.